Anki is the original flashcard app, around for over a decade. It’s free (open source), it’s very powerful, and it syncs to a free mobile app.

 Short answer: Use Anki.
-The interface is a little old, but it’s still the king for lots of reasons, and worth the brief learning curve.
+The interface is a little old, but it’s still the best for lots of reasons, and worth the brief learning curve.

-Anki has been around for donkey’s ears.
-It doesn’t have the best interface (which is why you even need this FAQ), and there are cleaner flashcard apps out there.
+Anki has been around for a long time.
+It doesn’t have the best interface (which is why you even need this FAQ), and there are “cleaner” flashcard apps out there.

-But there’s a few good reasons I still recommend it, after trying dozens of others.
+But there’s a few good reasons we still recommend it, after trying dozens of others.

 See below for a few of our favourite starter decks.